Why is My VPN so Slow? | Here’s Why and How to Fix It

 Problem with the VPN Protocol

-You only need to let your VPN Client or vpn software change the port settings.
+You only need to let your VPN Client or VPN software change the port settings.
 You can also experiment with UDP and TCP, the two ways VPNs transfer data.

 Problems with VPN provider